Transverse Force on Quarks in DIS: moments and quark-gluon correlations

-In electro-magnetism, the $\hat{y}$-component of the Lorentz force $F^y$ acting on a particle with charge $e$ moving, with (nearly) the speed of light along the $-\hat{z}$ direction, ${\vec v}\approx (0,0,-1)$, reads \be F^y = e\left[ {\vec E} + {\vec v}\times {\vec B}\right]^y =e \left(E^y - B^x\right) = -e\sqrt{2}F^{+y}, \ee which involves the same linear combination of Lorentz components that also appears in the gluon field strength tensor in (\ref{eq:twist3}).
+In electro-magnetism, the $\hat{y}$-component of the Lorentz force $F^y$ acting on a particle with unit charge moving, with (nearly) the speed of light along the $-\hat{z}$ direction, ${\vec v}\approx (0,0,-1)$, reads \be F^y = \left[ {\vec E} + {\vec v}\times {\vec B}\right]^y = \left(E^y - B^x\right) = -\sqrt{2}G^{+y}, \ee which involves the same linear combination of Lorentz components that also appears in the gluon field strength tensor in (\ref{eq:twist3}).
 This simple observation already suggests a connection between $d_2$ and the color Lorentz force on a quark that moves (in a DIS experiment) with ${\vec v}\approx (0,0,-1)$.
+We therefore propose a new semi-classical interpretation for the matrix element appearing in the definition of $d_2$ (\ref{eq:twist3}) as the average transverse force acting on the struck quark in DIS in the instant after it has been hit by the virtual photon.